RARgames/4gaBoards/docs/ADDITIONAL_INFO.md

 Fail2ban is a service that uses iptables to automatically drop connections for a pre-defined amount of time from IPs that continuously failed to authenticate to the configured services.

-#### Setup a filter and a jail for Planka
+#### Setup a filter and a jail for 4ga Boards

-A filter defines regex rules to identify when users fail to authenticate on Planka's user interface.
+A filter defines regex rules to identify when users fail to authenticate on 4ga Boards's user interface.

-Create a file in `/etc/fail2ban/filter.d` named `planka.conf` with the following contents:
+Create a file in `/etc/fail2ban/filter.d` named `4gaBoards.conf` with the following contents:

 ```conf
 [Definition]